Asif-Rot/OOP_Ex3/README.md

    The way we built the graph:
     There are 2 dictionaries: one for nodes and one for there neighbors. every single node keeps a list of his "out nodes" (as dest)

+#### Test class : TestDiGraph.

+                  In this test all the simple methodes are being test.

+## 2. write class to implement an directional weighed graph.

-  ### b.
+### a.
 GraphAlgo. this class implements the algorithms on the graph, and some more methodes:

     load_from_json: load a graph from a json file.
 If there is no position for some node it will be placed by a random position.